 The rationale of this simple strategy is based on the following experimental observation.
-Given two local optimal solutions $x^1$ and $x^2$ which are achieved by the TS procedure, the average distance between $x^1$ and $x^2$ is generally no less than 10%, the distance being defined to be equal to 1 - c/m where c is the number of common elements of $x^1$ and $x^2$ and m the given cardinality.
+Given two local optimal solutions $x^1$ and $x^2$ which are achieved by the TS procedure, the average distance between $x^1$ and $x^2$ is generally not less than 10%, the distance being defined to be equal to 1-c/m where c is the number of common elements of $x^1$ and $x^2$ and m is the given cardinality.

-This procedure is also used by the TS/MA algorithm when the population is not updated for $\theta$ consecutive generations ( $\theta$ is a parameter and called the population rebuilding threshold, see Algorithm 1, line 20).
+This procedure is also used by the TS/MA when the population is not updated for $\theta$ consecutive generations ( $\theta$ is a parameter and called the population rebuilding threshold, see Algorithm 1, line 20).
 In this case, the population is recreated as follows.
 First, the best solution $x^$ from the old population becomes the first member of the new population.
-Second, for each of the remaining solutions in the old population, we carry out the following steps: (1) randomly interchange $\rho \cdot m$ variables with the value of 1 and $\rho \cdot m$ variables with the value of 0 where $0 < \rho < 1$ ( $\rho$ is a parameter and called the perturbation fraction); (2) this perturbed solution is submitted to tabu search to obtain an improved solution; (3) if this refined solution is not a duplication of any solution in the new population, it is added in the new population; otherwise, the method returns to step (1).
+Second, for each of the remaining solutions in the old population, we carry out the following steps: (1) randomly interchange $\rho \cdot m$ variables with the value of 1 and $\rho \cdot m$ variables with the value of 0 where $0 < \rho < 1$ ( $\rho$ is a parameter and called the perturbation fraction); (2) this perturbed solution is subjected to tabu search to obtain an improved solution; (3) if this refined solution is not a duplication of any solution in the new population, it is added in the new population; otherwise, the method returns to step (1).

-2.4 Tabu search procedure
+2.4.
+Tabu search procedure

 To improve the quality of a solution, we use a tabu search procedure which applies a constrained swap operator to exchange a variable having the value of 1 with a variable having the value of 0.
-More formally, given a feasible solution $x = \{x_1, \ldots, x_n\}$ , let U and Z respectively denote the set of variables with the value of 1 and 0 in x.
-Then, the neighborhood N(x) of x consists of all the solutions obtained by swapping two variables $x_i \in U$ and $x_j \in Z$ .
-Since this swap operator keeps the m cardinality constraint satisfied, the neighborhood contains only feasible solutions.
-Clearly, for a given solution x, its neighborhood N(x) has a size of $m \cdot (n - m)$ .
+More formally, given a feasible solution $x = \{x_1, ..., x_n\}$ , let U and Z respectively denote the set of variables with the value of 1 and 0 in X. Then, the neighborhood N(X) of X consists of all the solutions obtained by swapping two variables $X_i \in U$ and $X_j \in Z$ .
+Since this swap operator keeps the M cardinality constraint satisfied, the neighborhood contains only feasible solutions.
+Clearly, for a given solution X, its neighborhood N(X) has a size of $M \cdot (N-M)$ .

-To rapidly determine the move gain (the objective change on passing from the current solution to its neighboring solution), we apply the following technique which is similar to the technique used in [4].
+To rapidly determine the move gain (the objective change on passing from the current solution to its neighboring solution), we apply the following technique which is similar to the technique used in Aringhieri et al. (2008).